lauralwd/azolla_phd_thesis/source/17_chapter_7_one-two-tree.md

 Therefore, it is wise to explore the likely outcome tree with a fast tree inference program that does not perform bootstrapping.
 This allows for a preliminary view into the final result and observe potential mistakes, remove or add sequences of interest.
 Conveniently, the calculation time for a final tree may then be used to test final visualisation.
-The field standard towards fast preliminary tree inference could be considered to be be FastTree.
+The field standard towards fast preliminary tree inference is considered to be FastTree.
 In our workflow however, we use IQTree's 'fast' setting for it produces an output file structure nearly identical to the final tree inference.
 The FastTree software is included in the conda environment and can be used as an alternative.